iamciera/DSxD_website/_posts/2022-07-06-the-making-of-the-do-no-harm-guide.md

 ---
 title: The Making of the Do No Harm Guide
 date: 2022-07-06 00:00:00
-description: Alice Feng, illustration by Ashley Caswell.
+description: Alice Feng writes about the making of the "Do No Harm Guide" - a resource for presenting data with diversity, equity, and inclusion in mind.
+Header illustration by Ashley Caswell.
 featured_image: /assets/img/theme/feng_header.jpg
 ---